-Our board of directors has approved entry into new employment agreements with our named executive officers that supersede and replace the employment agreements described above and are intended to become effective upon the closing of this offering (the "New Agreements").
-Each New Agreement generally provides for a three year term, which commences upon the closing of this offering, with automatic renewals for successive one-year periods thereafter.
+On July 1, 2017, we entered into new employment agreements with our named executive officers that supersede and replace the employment agreements described above and became effective on July 1, 2017 (the "New Agreements").
+Each New Agreement generally provides for a three year term, which commenced on July 1, 2017, with automatic renewals for successive one-year periods thereafter.
 Each New Agreement generally outlines the named executive officer's duties and positions and provides for (i) an annualized base salary, (ii) a discretionary annual cash incentive bonus with a target amount equal to 75% of the named executive officer's base salary and (iii) eligibility to participate in any equity compensation arrangements or plans offered by us to senior executives.